AceBerry924/app-library-tweak-game/customized template/README.md

 # app-library customized project
 Applibrary website to get tweaked apps and games

-There is a website called iTweak.vip and I copied the website and uploaded it to my website called applibrary.org It has one obfuscated .js file which I'd like you to unobfuscate and check if there is any malicious codes being called that could redirect a % of my traffic or do something malicious in similiar fashion.
+There is a website called https://itweak.vip/ and I copied the website and uploaded it to my website called https://applibrary.org/
+It has one obfuscated .js file which I'd like you to unobfuscate and check if there is any malicious codes being called that could redirect a % of my traffic or do something malicious in similiar fashion.
 Then I'd like you to tweak it to my liking code and design wise